SeviJordi/TFM_code/README.md

 # TFM_code
-Enhancing Phylogenetic Accuracy through Core Alignment Refinement: A Comparative Tool-Based Study
+Enhancing Alignment Accuracy through Core Alignment Refinement: A Comparative Tool-Based Study

 ---

 This repository contains the code used to carry out the master's thesis in bioinfomatics of Jordi Sevilla Fortuny at the University of Valencia.

-To run the code first you must compile the [alnlen.c](software/alnlen.c) with:
+To run the code first you must compile the [alnlen.c](software/alnlen.c) script with:
 ```
 cd software
 gcc -O2 -o alnlen alnlen.c